The Untold Story of the Witches of Oz. |

 Guilt

 Guilt for Elphaba, is something almost tangible.
-It is at the core of her major relationships, and drives her actions, especially after Dr. Dillamond stops talking, Nessa gets killed, and Fiyero gets taken away by the Wizard's guards; it largely defines who she is as a person; and it practically functions as a companion to her.
+It's at the core of her major relationships, and drives her actions, especially after Dr. Dillamond stops talking, Nessa gets killed, and Fiyero gets taken away by the Wizard's guards; it largely defines who she is as a person; and it practically functions as a companion to her.
 Guilt is an almost physical burden that Elphaba drags around with her when she becomes the Wicked Witch.
-Where there is guilt, there is of course blame (Shmoop Editorial Team, 2008).
+Where there's guilt, there's of course blame (Shmoop Editorial Team, 2008).

 Language and Communication

-The Oz Books have been retold countless times, so it is fitting that storytelling itself is a major theme in the musical.
-Wicked is all about re-telling the story of the Wicked Witch of the West.
-However, there is never just one version of any story in the show, and this is particularly true of the Witch’s.
-Her story is just one of many in Oz that gets retold and reinterpreted repeatedly.
+The Oz Books have been retold countless times, so it's fitting that storytelling itself is a major theme in the musical.
+Wicked's all about re-telling the story of the Wicked Witch of the West.
+However, there's never just one version of any story in the show, and this is particularly true of the Witch's.
+Her story's just one of many in Oz that gets retold and reinterpreted repeatedly.

 Arguably, Elphaba's life story is separate from the story of the Wicked Witch of the West.
 Wicked complicates this theme even further (particularly in the rumours about Elphaba) by questioning the truthfulness of communication and storytelling itself.
 There are multiple versions of stories floating around, and every story contains a combination of truth and lies.
 Telling and hearing stories ultimately boils down to interpretation and perspective.
-For a musical that is a "re-imagining" of another narrative, it is fitting that communication and stories are neither static nor fixed (Shmoop Editorial Team, 2008).
+For a musical that's a "re-imagining" of another narrative, it's fitting that communication and stories are neither static nor fixed (Shmoop Editorial Team, 2008).

 Defeat